yuliyantsvetkov/ecs-alb-node.js/README.md

 ---
 ### How to create the infrastructure

 1) Once you have installed the software mentioned in the *Prerequisites* you need to checkout your Node.js code in the `docker-image/` folder.
 Edit the Docker file to match the building procedure you have for your Node.js application.
+Keep in mind that you need to expose port 80 and ensure that your app is not running on localhost.

 2) Enter your `AWS_ACCESS_KEY_ID`, `AWS_SECRET_KEY`, `ACCOUNT_URL` and your local machine SSH public key inside the `./deployment/credentials.sh` file.
 Those are needed by Terraform in order to be able to access your AWS account.